The Benefits of Shopping Local Ripple Through Communities

 If you receive the notice, disregard and dispose of it as you would any other junk mail.
 Calling the number may connect you with a real person, or it may connect you to an automated recording.
 Regardless, do not offer your personal information.
 It could lead to some unfortunate problems.

-Please contact us seven days a week for any questions you may have.
+Please contact us for any questions you may have.

 How To Fight Cardholder Fraud